 - Joomla Specific Vulnerabilities

 - Bot Protection

 7. File/Folder Permissions

 Always check files and folders to ensure they do not have incorrect permissions that would allow a hacker to upload malicious code files.
-All folders within your site must have proper CHMOD configured properly.
-Here are some good rule of thumb settings for checking permissions:
+All folders on your site must have proper CHMOD configured properly.
+Here is some good rule of thumb settings for checking permissions:

 8. Use Reputable Joomla Extensions

-Always pay extra attention which extensions you are using in your site.
+Always pay extra attention which extensions you are using on your site.
 Guard against always going for the free ones.
 Although some free Joomla extensions are really good, most are not coded properly and contain a lot of security vulnerabilities.
 You may have protected your Joomla core quite well, but one insecure extension can ruin it all and cause havoc.
-If your site is mission critical, try to find extensions from well known developers that have support available.
+If your site is mission critical, try to find extensions from well-known developers that have support available.